Freelance Life Today: Crafting Careers with Freedom and Purpose

 Freelance Boom

-Freelance numbers have increased by 45% from just under 6.2 million to 8.9 million in 2013, making them the fastest growing group in the EU labour market**
+In Europe, the number of freelancers increased by 45% from just under 6.2 million to 8.9 million between 2000 and 2013, making them the fastest-growing group in the EU labor market.

-Millennials in particular are embracing freelancing, which is contributing to the rise in numbers.
-Freelancing suits their desire for freedom and flexibility, and an outlook focused on living, not just working.
+Millennials and Gen Z are particularly embracing freelancing, contributing to the rise in numbers.
+Freelancing suits their desire for freedom and flexibility, with an outlook focused on living, not just working.
+Approximately 29% of all graduates consider freelancing as part of their career strategy for the next five years, suggesting that the freelance economy will continue to gather pace in the UK.

 The world is your office, your hours are your own

-Technology revolutionised the freelancer.
-Not only is it easier to find and secure work, freelancers are no longer limited by geography.
-They can work for anyone anywhere at any time.
-This means taking on work where their skills are valued and adequately rewarded, if that’s on the other side of the world, so be it.
-This freedom to live and work from anywhere undoubtedly contributes to the reported satisfaction among freelancers.
-Rather than being bound to a particular job because of location, freelancers can choose the position they find most suitable and fulfilling.
-Freelancers don’t need an office, and their clients don’t care if they work 9-5 or 5-9, as long as quality work is delivered on time.
+Technological advancements have revolutionized freelancing, making it easier to find and secure work without geographical limitations.
+Freelancers can work for clients anywhere, allowing them to take on projects where their skills are valued and adequately rewarded.
+This freedom to live and work from anywhere contributes to the reported satisfaction among freelancers.
+Rather than being bound to a particular job because of location, freelancers can choose positions they find most suitable and fulfilling.
+Clients prioritize quality work delivered on time, regardless of whether freelancers work traditional hours or unconventional schedules.

 Work in your pants whilst eating cold beans from a tin.
 No one cares!